karthikrishna24/Uber-Revenue-Optimization-Dashboard-Google-Looker-Studio/README.md

 ## Dataset used
 TLC Trip Record Data Yellow and green taxi trip records include fields capturing pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemized fares, rate types, payment types, and driver-reported passenger counts.

-The Dataset used here was a transformed data.
-The raw data was tranformed using a Modern ETL process, to know more about that project, follow the link - https://github.com/karthikrishna24/Uber-ETL

-Here is the dataset used - https://github.com/karthikrishna24/Uber_Revenue_Optimization_Dashboard-Google_Looker_Studio/blob/main/tbl_analytics.csv